nicklockwood/ShapeScript/docs/src/export.md

 Once you've finished crafting your 3D scene, you'll probably want to *do something* with it.
 For that you will need to use the *Export* feature.

 **Export is a paid upgrade that can be unlocked via in-app purchase in the [ShapeScript Mac App](https://apps.apple.com/app/id1441135869).
-Export is not available in the free ShapesScript Viewer for Mac and iOS.**
+Export is not available in the free ShapesScript Viewer.**

 To export your scene, select the `File > Unlock Export Feature…`  menu (**Cmd-Shift-E**) to unlock the export functionality.
 Once unlocked, this menu will change to `Export…`.